Episode 17: He’s Able

 [Q935: “This is Our Socialist Land!” plays]

-Rebecca Moore once said, after the Temple moved to Guyana, they were in many respects no longer a religious organization and was instead a socialist utopian experiment.
-The Jonestown Express, the choir, the African dancers and the many talents that graced the stage in the pavilion in Jonestown connected the settlers to the outside world, reminded them of home, and filled long hot jungle nights with music.
-The lyrics to the songs may have changed, but the spirit of the performers, as you can hear in Deanna Wilkinson’s voice on November 17, 1978, remain unbroken.
+Rebecca Moore once said that, after the Temple moved to Guyana, they were in many respects no longer a religious organization and were instead a socialist utopian experiment.
+The Jonestown Express, the choir, the African dancers, and the many talents that graced the stage in the pavilion in Jonestown connected the settlers to the outside world, reminded them of home, and filled long, hot jungle nights with music.
+The lyrics to the songs may have changed, but the spirit of the performances, as you can hear in Deanna Wilkinson’s voice on November 17, 1978, remained unbroken.

 NBC Footage from 11/17/1978: “That’s The Way of the World” [plays]